Cyb3rK-ng/Codx/README.md

 4. **Enter Software Key**: If it's the first time running the script, you will be prompted to enter your software key.
 Enter the key you received when you acquired the software.(Removed Software Key)

-5. **Follow Instructions**: The script will guide you through the proxy setup process and certificate installation.
+5. **Follow Instructions**: The script will guide you through the Custom setup process and certificate installation.

 6. **Certificate Installation**: Follow the script's instructions to download and install the required certificate.
 Download the certificate from [http://mitm.it/cert/p12](http://mitm.it/cert/p12) while the script is running.